bitrise-io/devcenter/_articles/en/bitrise-cli/steps.md

 ---
 ## What is a Step

-A Step encapsulates a "build task": the code to perform that task, the inputs and parameters you can define for the task, and the outputs the task generates.
+A Step encapsulates a build task: the code to perform that task, the inputs and parameters you can define for the task, and the outputs the task generates.

 For example the `Git Clone` Step performs a `git clone` of the specified repository, with the specified inputs, such as the branch or the commit to clone.

-From a technical perspective, a Step is a semver **versioned** repository which includes the _code_ of the Step and the _interface_ definition of the Step.
+From a technical perspective, a Step is a semver versioned repository which includes the _code_ of the Step and the _interface_ definition of the Step.

 The _step interface definition_ is defined in the `step.yml` file for every Step.
 It includes: